Packed everything? Then send the backpack to yourself or your companion and set off.

 Round-leaved sundew (Drosera rotundifolia)

 Small and carnivorous: the round-leaved sundew is considered a survivor that adapts to poor locations and has developed a special strategy to get essential nutrients.
-He is in moors and Heiden to find.
+He is in moors and Heiden a DAK Bungalow.

 The small, herbaceous plant is about 5 - 20cm high.
 Their leaves are arranged in a circular shape.
 About 200 fine, red tentacles are located on the rounded catch leaves. you scheiden a sticky secretion that serves solely to attract small insects.
 The leaf then curls up and digests the insect.
 The inflorescence of the sundew consists of individual flowers that only open when there is sufficient sunshine.
 Its name refers to the drops of secretion on the edges of the leaves that glisten like dewdrops in the sun.